What is Tax Planning: A Comprehensive Guide (2023)

 Analyzing all aspects of a financial situation and developing a plan to ensure the most tax-efficient way to achieve one’s goals.

-In other words, the objective of tax planning is not just minimizing income taxes at the expense of your other financial goals.
+In other words, the objective of tax planning is not just to minimize income taxes at the expense of your other financial goals.
 Tax planning is also not:

 - Tax preparation.
 Proper tax planning is done well before filing the tax return.
 Tax return preparation might be better described as an indicator of how effective your tax planning is.